halfow/incubate/README.md

 # Incubate your new ideas with a quick start

-Scaffolding like tool for new python projects.
+Scaffolding like tool for new python projects that assumes you use git.

 ## Installation